Dinesh-Kalamegam/spelling-test-generator/test.md

-**Spelling 1**: The word is friend.

-I like playing with my best friend.

-The word is friend.

-**Spelling 2**: The word is happy.

-My teacher always looks happy in the morning.

-The word is happy.

-**Spelling 3**: The word is pencil.

-She uses a #2 pencil to write her name.

-The word is pencil.

-**Spelling 4**: The word is sunny.

-I like playing outside when it's sunny.

-The word is sunny.

-**Spelling 5**: The word is smile.

-My friend will always smile at me when I see her.

-The word is smile.

-**Spelling 6**: The word is teacher.

-She helps us learn in class every day.

-The word is teacher.

-**Spelling 7**: The word is bookshelf.

-I like to read on the big bookshelf.

-The word is bookshelf.

-**Spelling 8**: The word is laugh.

-We have a good time when we all laugh together.

-The word is laugh.

-**Spelling 9**: The word is happy.

-My friend's birthday party was very happy.

-The word is happy.

-**Spelling 10**: The word is run.

-I like to run around in the park with my friends.

-The word is run.

-**Spelling 11**: The word is cloud.

-We see big, fluffy clouds in the sky today.

-The word is cloud.

-**Spelling 12**: The word is happy.

-My little brother always looks happy on his birthday.

-The word is happy.

-**Spelling 13**: The word is friend.

-I will always be a good friend to my friend.

-The word is friend.

-**Spelling 14**: The word is bike.

-I love riding my new bike every day.

-The word is bike.

-**Spelling 15**: The word is smile.

-My brother makes me smile with his silly jokes.

-The word is smile.

-**Spelling 16**: The word is house.

-We are going to our house for the weekend.

-The word is house.

-**Spelling 17**: The word is laugh.

-I love laughing at my favorite cartoon show.

-The word is laugh.

-**Spelling 18**: The word is happy.

-My family always looks happy on holidays.

-The word is happy.

-**Spelling 19**: The word is friend.

-You are a good friend to play with me every day.

-The word is friend.

-**Spelling 20**: The word is smile.

-I love making silly faces and smiling at my friends.
+Spelling 1: The word is flake.

+She ate a sweet flake cake for breakfast.

+The word is flake.

+Spelling 2: The word is fizzle.

+I like playing with toys that fizzle and bubble.

+The word is fizzle.

+Spelling 3: The word is gnat.

+There were many gnats flying around the garden.

+The word is gnat.

+Spelling 4: The word is knell.

+The church bell began to knell for midnight mass.

+The word is knell.

+Spelling 5: The word is nosh.

+He ate a plate of snacks called nosh before bed.

+The word is nosh.

+Spelling 6: The word is phew.

+I felt a big sigh of relief when the test was over, phew!

+The word is phew.

+Spelling 7: The word is whiff.

+She took a whiff of the freshly baked cookies.

+The word is whiff.

+Spelling 8: The word is kelp.

+The fishermen pulled in their nets full of seaweed called kelp.

+The word is kelp.

+Spelling 9: The word is swish.

+She loved to watch the ballerinas practice their steps, swish and spin.

+The word is swish.

+Spelling 10: The word is fiddle.

+He played a lively tune on his fiddle.

+The word is fiddle.

+Spelling 11: The word is juggler.

+He was a skilled juggler who could juggle balls with ease.

+The word is juggler.

+Spelling 12: The word is quiver.

+Her heart started to quiver when she saw her crush's smile.

+The word is quiver.

+Spelling 13: The word is sulk.

+She wouldn't speak to him until he apologized and stopped sulking.

+The word is sulk.

+Spelling 14: The word is twirl.

+The ballerina twirled across the stage, her skirt flying around her.

+The word is twirl.

+Spelling 15: The word is whizz.

+He loved his new bike that whizzed down the hill with ease.

+The word is whizz.

+Spelling 16: The word is zest.

+She added a squeeze of lemon zest to her favorite recipe.

+The word is zest.

+Spelling 17: The word is snare.

+The hunter carefully set up a trap to catch a deer, a snare hidden in the woods.

+The word is snare.

+Spelling 18: The word is wail.

+She heard the sound of sirens wailing outside her window.

+The word is wail.

+Spelling 19: The word is shiver.

+He felt a chill run down his spine as he walked through the haunted house, shiver.

+The word is shiver.

+Spelling 20: The word is flume.

+The water rushed over the dam, creating a massive flume that filled the pool.

+The word is flume.